Gluon imaging using azimuthal correlations in diffractive scattering at the Electron-Ion Collider: Introduction

 This paper is organized as follows.
 First, in Section~\ref{sec:electroproduction}, we review the calculation of exclusive cross-sections, and express the lepton-vector particle azimuthal correlations in terms of the hadronic scattering amplitudes for the production of a vector particle with polarization $\lambda'$ in the scattering of an unpolarized nucleus with a virtual photon with polarization $\lambda$.

 In Section~\ref{sec:DVCS-JPsi-amplitude}, we compute these amplitudes for DVCS and exclusive $\jpsi$ production following the CGC EFT momentum space Feynman rules.
-We begin by considering the off-forward $\gamma^*A \rightarrow \gamma^*A$ amplitude, and express our results in terms of convolutions of light-cone wave-functions with the impact parameter dependent dipole-target scattering amplitude.
+We begin by considering the off-forward $\gamma^*A \rightarrow \gamma^*A$ amplitude, we work in the dipole picture, in which the virtual photon fluctuates into a quark-antiquark pair, scatters eikonally with the dense gluon field of the nucleus, and then recombines into a virtual photon.
+We express our results in terms of convolutions of light-cone wave-functions with the impact parameter dependent dipole-target scattering amplitude.
 We then present the explicit expressions for DVCS in Section\,\ref{sec:DVCS_amplitudes} and for exclusive vector meson production in Section\,\ref{sec:vmproduction}.
 The modifications needed to compute incoherent diffraction are discussed in Section\,\ref{sec:incoherent_xs}.

 Our numerical setup is presented in detail in Section~\ref{sec:setup}.
 We introduce both a simple impact parameter dependent Golec-Biernat-W\"usthoff (GBW) model~\cite{GolecBiernat:1998js} with angular correlations, and a more realistic CGC dipole computed from the spatially dependent McLerran-Venugopalan (MV)~\cite{McLerran:1993ni,McLerran:1993ka,McLerran:1994vd} initial color charge configurations coupled to small $x$ JIMWLK\footnote{JIMWLK is an acronym for Jalilian-Marian, Iancu, McLerran, Weigert, Leonidov, Kovner.} evolution~\cite{JalilianMarian:1997jx,JalilianMarian:1997gr,JalilianMarian:1997dw,Iancu:2001ad,Iancu:2000hn,Ferreiro:2001qy,Weigert:2000gi}.
 Our numerical results with predictions for the azimuthal angle correlations at the EIC are shown in Section~\ref{sec:results}.
 As a baseline study, we present the numerical results using the GBW model in Section\,\ref{sec:gbw_numerics}.
 Our numerical predictions for electron-proton and electron-gold collisions from the impact parameter dependent CGC dipole amplitude are shown in Sections\,\ref{sec:CGC_numerics} and \ref{sec:large_nucleus} for different values of virtuality $Q^2$ and momentum transfer $|t|$.
-We also present predictions for the nuclear suppression factor for DVCS and exclusive $\jpsi$ production at $t=0$.
-In Section\,\ref{sec:incoh_numerics}, we study incoherent diffraction with and without substructure fluctuations.
-We summarize our main results in Section\,\ref{sec:conclusions} and include multiple appendices (\ref{appendix:polflip}-\ref{appendix:mode_decomposition}) that include supplemental details.